SamTaub/mongoscrape/README.md

 * mongoDB
 * Heroku

+## Contributions

+Contributions to this project are welcome.
+Feel free to fix current issues or add new features by git cloning the repository and submitting a pull request.

 ## Current issues

 * Duplicate articles are allowed in the database
-* Users are unable to comment on their saved articles
+* Users are unable to comment on articles once they are saved
-* Comments only clear from the comments collection - their populated article retains the comment ID but the value is changed null until updated.
+* Multiple comments are not allowed
+* The text area in the comment modal stretches outside the modal

 ## Future versions

-* Polish frontend UI
-* Fix current issues
+* Improve current interface for a more pleasing experience and easier navigation
+* Allow multiple comments
+* Improve the saved articles page by allowing comments